ruanyf/react-demos/README.md

 ## Demo08: Form ([source](https://github.com/ruanyf/react-demos/blob/master/demo08/index.html))

-According to React's design philosophy, `this.state` describes the state of component and is mutated via user interactions, and `this.props` describes the properties of component and is stable adn immutable.
+According to React's design philosophy, `this.state` describes the state of component and is mutated via user interactions, and `this.props` describes the properties of component and is stable and immutable.

 Since that, the `value` attribute of Form components, such as &lt;input&gt;, &lt;textarea&gt;, and &lt;option&gt;, is unaffected by any user input.
 If you wanted to access or update the value in response to user input, you could use the onChange event.